adrianwxy/prompt-calibrator/README.md

 Not because AI is bad — but because the first prompt was too vague.

 Prompt Calibrator guides you through a structured setup and instantly generates a ready-to-use prompt.
 No prompt engineering knowledge required.
+Built as a fully static, zero-backend tool — all prompt generation runs client-side with no data collection by design.

 👉 **[Try it live](https://adrianwxy.github.io/prompt-calibrator/)**